esong501/Pokemon-Green-Rock/README.md

 - default settings have now changed to fast text and set battle style
 - new surfboard item!
     - can be obtained once the 5th gym is beaten on Route 104
+- fairy typing and updated type matchup chart!
+    - (super/not) effective moves are now in line with Gen 8

 ### Moves: (Most have been changed to their Gen 7+ attributes)
 - Cut